 The status of this species was reviewed using the Commission's documentation and objective listing/ delisting process.
 It exceeds criteria B.3 (extent of occupancy) and B.5 (distribution and trends) and is known to occur in excess of 20 locations.
 In addition, it was evaluated with NatureServe's Conservation Status Assessments Rank Calculator and received a State Conservation Rank of S4, meaning it is secure in this Commonwealth with a very low risk of extirpation due to its extensive range or many populations or occurrences.
 The Fishes Technical Committee of the PABS concurred with this documentation and rank assignment.
 Enough information exists to determine that it is currently secure in this Commonwealth.
-Therefore, Commission staff propose that the Brook stickleback be deleted from the Commonwealth's list of candidate species.
-The Commission proposes that §§ 75.1, 75.2 and 75.3 be amended to read as set forth in Annex A.
+Therefore, Commission staff proposes that the brook stickleback be deleted from the Commonwealth's list of candidate species.
+The Commission proposes that §§ 75.1-75.3 be amended to read as set forth at 53 Pa.B.
+7601 (December 9, 2023).